 * All prices are valid in Oct’18.

 Our hotel is located 10 minutes’ walk from the Topkapi Palace.
-We are starting right there after breakfast, to avoid standing in a long queue for tickets.
+We are starting right thereafter breakfast, to avoid standing in a long queue for tickets.
 We hope that at 9.00 in the morning, there will be no crowds yet.
-However, when we came we can see that there is already a dozen or so people waiting to open the cash registers.
-We are queuing for tickets about 15 min.
+However, when we came we can see that there are already a dozen or so people waiting to open the cash registers.
+We are queuing for tickets for about 15 min.
 We are buying tickets to visit the palace and the harem.
 It’s raining again that day, so walking around the park does not make us particularly happy.

 The Spice Bazaar

 Another planned attraction on this day is The Spice Bazaar, also called the Egyptian Market.
 Part of the market is roofed.
-Stands with colorful spices cause dizziness.
-We are strolling along long alleys filled with colors, aromas and magical atmosphere.
+Stands with colourful spices cause dizziness.
+We are strolling along long alleys filled with colours, aromas and a magical atmosphere.
 We are going outside and entering the winding streets, which are a continuation of the bazaar.
-Visiting the Market takes us about 1 hour.
+Visiting the Market takes about 1 hour.